nus-cs2103-AY2223S1/ip/docs/README.md

 ## Overview

 Tutter is **not** your average chat bot!
-Modelled after our favourite loveable rat :rat:, Tutter can help you organise your tasks in a fun way!
+Modelled after our favourite loveable rat 🐁, Tutter can help you organise your tasks in a fun way!

 ## Quick start
 1. Ensure you have `Java 11` or above installed in your Computer.